“Descend into a canyon to see a popular waterfall in the high San Gabriel Mountains.

 Need to Know

-After leaving the Burkhart Trailhead at Buckhorn Campground, the trail works its way through some brush before entering mixed conifer forest.
-The route follows the western canyon wall above Buckhorn Creek and crosses a few seasonal mountain springs as it slowly descends toward the intersection of Buckhorn Canyon and Cooper Canyon.
+works its way through some buckthorn before entering a mixed conifer forest.
+The route follows the western canyon wall above Buckhorn Creek and crosses a few seasonal mountain springs as it slowly descends toward the intersection of Cooper Canyon section of the Pacific Crest Trail.

 As the canyon gets deeper, the trail opens up and becomes steeper and rocky.
 Just past the one mile mark the path turns west, away from Buckhorn Creek and starts descending along Cooper Canyon to a single switchback before reaching the canyon floor.
 Here the surroundings turn to a mix of conifer and deciduous forest along the creek bed.
+Stay right at the junction with the PCT.
 Now comes the tricky part: finding the waterfall.
 If it is early spring and the flow is high, you'll probably be able to track it down by sound.
 If it is a summer, or weekend, afternoon you'll be able to track it down by completely different sounds (popular place).